12 July 2021

 Accessibility

-If you’re using video content with dialogue or voiceover, it should be subtitled as standard – an overlaid sign language interpreter might also be appropriate to consider too, if relevant to your known and intended learners.
+If you’re using video content with dialogue or voiceover, it should be subtitled as standard.
+An overlaid sign language interpreter might also be appropriate to consider too, if relevant to your known and intended learners.

 So, that’s our top 10 tips to consider when you’re planning to develop a digital learning solution.
 The planning phase will underpin and shape the development process, so it really is worth investing the time at this stage to avoid hiccups and bumps later.

-And remember, a good elearning agency can work in collaboration with you to guide you through the ideal process to follow – and will be able to do most of the legwork for you with the right input and support during the scoping phase.
+And remember, a good elearning provider can work in collaboration with you to guide you through the ideal process to follow – and will be able to do most of the legwork for you with the right input and support during the scoping phase.

 Next up we discuss our top checkpoints for actually getting the ball rolling on creating digital learning solutions.